RoboWars-IIT-Mandi/ResourcesAndNotes/Saved tabs and Notes/BattleBot Drive.md

 - Would cytron motor drivers work?

 - For the current 1625 esc, how to check if the motor has stopped or not?
 Use this a feedback to continuously send signal to change direction until it actually starts moving in the direction we want

+- For new motor controller, to check if motors moving in sync?(i.e. straight chal rahe?